gitnyasha/paynow-ruby-sdk/README.md

 # Now you see why you need to save that url ;-)
 status = paynow.check_transaction_status(poll_url)

-if status.paid :
+if status.paid
 	# Yay!
 Transaction was paid for.
 Update transaction?
-else :
+else
     # Handle that
+end
 ```

 # Full Usage Example